BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/JSON-localStorage.md

             - .:/usr/local/apache2/htdocs
 ```

 > This `docker-compose.yml` file is slightly different from the one we used for Lab-1a and Lab-1b.
-Like the one used for the labs, loads the 'httpd' container which is a simple Apache web server.
+Like the one used for the labs, it loads the 'httpd' container which is a simple Apache web server.
 However, this one maps the current directory (represented by the dot) to the directory where Apache expects to find the contents of the website (`/usr/local/apache2/htdocs`);

 Open a console in the current folder and type the following command: